Terri Minsky

 Terri Minsky (born August 27, 1957) is an American television writer and producer who created The Geena Davis Show, Lizzie McGuire, Less Than Perfect, and Andi Mack.

 Early and personal life

 Minsky grew up in Mt.
-Lebanon, Pennsylvania.
+Lebanon, Pennsylvania and graduated from Mt.
+Lebanon High School.
 A mother of two, Minsky published a reflection, "The Mother Load," on balancing time between her work and family in Literary Mama.
 Minsky is Jewish.

 Career

 Minsky was a writer for The Wall Street Journal, The Boston Globe, the New York Daily News, Premiere, New York, and Esquire.

 Minsky's first writing credits were for episodes of Doctor Doctor in 1989 and Flying Blind in 1992–1993.
 Minsky was the executive producer of Sherri, a Lifetime series that ran for one season in 2009.
 In 2014, Minsky co-wrote the pilot for MTV's Finding Carter, which debuted on July 8, 2014, and was the show's executive producer for its first season.

 Minsky created and executive produced the GLAAD Award-winning Disney Channel series, Andi Mack, which began development in 2015, production in 2016, and aired from 2017 to 2019.
 It was also her second TV series for the Disney Channel following 2001's Lizzie McGuire.

 Following the end of Andi Mack, in August 2019, it was announced that Minsky had signed a deal to create future series and films for Disney Channel and the upcoming Disney+ streaming service, as her first project under this deal being a revival of Lizzie McGuire.
 Minsky exited her role as showrunner of the revival on January 9, 2020, after the first two episodes of the series had been filmed due to creative differences with Disney, and the revival has since been cancelled.